chrisferrer/blog/_posts/2017-02-28-linkedIn-lethargy.md

 image: https://unsplash.it/2000/1200/?image=1067
 image-sm: https://unsplash.it/500/300/?image=1067
 ---
 LinkedIn has recently beautified their look with a clean, crisp, and metallic layout.
-While the new look adds class it doesn’t fix many of the issues and complaints that most users voice.
-Rather, it adds new confusion to the UX flow, feels even slower than before, and I still don’t know where to find the alumni finder tool.
+While the new look adds class it doesn’t fix many of the issues and complaints most users voice.
+Rather, it adds new confusion to the UX flow, feels even slower than before, tries to take a leaf out of Facebooks' book, and I still don’t know where the alumni finder tool is.

 ![LinkedIn New Front Page][1]